-Cover crops can be one component of orchard floor management, but are not a “system” alone.
+Cover crops in the alleys are an important component of orchard floor management.
 Cover crops are important in maintaining soil structure, encouraging water infiltration, reducing erosion, reducing mud and dust, and maintaining an acceptable driving surface for equipment.
 Alley cover crops are typically perennial.
-A good cover crop can be established with grasses, broadleaf plants such as legumes, or both, although a uniform plant stand is often easier to manage than one made up of multiple crop species.
+A good cover crop can be established with grasses, broadleaf plants such as legumes, or both, although a selecting just one of these is often easier to manage than cover crop made up of multiple crop species.
 A cover crop should establish itself quickly and thereafter should not require much maintenance.
 It should be chosen and managed so that competition with trees is minimal and does not encourage pests (e.g. rodents).
 Choice of alley cover often depends on if alleys are irrigated.
 Drought tolerant species, like hard fescue, should be used if alleys receive only rain/snow.

 Grasses are the most common cover crops in orchards.
 Many different grasses and grass mixtures are available, so orchardists can choose what is best suited to each particular situation.
-Several low growing perennial rye grasses are available and allow easy orchard access even when headed out.
+Several low growing perennial rye grasses and fescues are available and allow easy orchard access even when headed out.
 Many orchards use grass cover alone as it allows easier control of broadleaf weeds with selective herbicides.

 Use of legume covers does come with a few disadvantages.
 Stink bugs and lygus can feed on the legumes, and after mowing, could move to the trees and feed on fruits, causing cat-facing injury.
 Legumes are also preferred food for pocket gophers and voles.
 Legumes require more irrigation than some other cover crops.
 In an established orchard environment, alfalfa and alfalfa-clover mixes were shown to transpire more than twice as much water as a conventional grass alleyway.
-Although legumes add nitrogen to the orchard soil, the fertility benefits may not outweigh the cost of managing increased pest populations or maintaining proper soil moisture where irrigation water is limiting.
+Although legumes add nitrogen to the orchard soil, the fertility benefits may not outweigh the cost of managing increased pest populations or maintaining proper soil moisture where irrigation water is limited.

 Cover Crop Establishment